 Due to its longstanding practice of withholding contraception from women on campus, Fordham does not seem open to deviating from its Catholic values in the near future.
 The Supreme Court decision enacted on July 8 further cements the university’s right to the passivity students continue to associate with its stance.

-Allie Stofer, FCLC ’23, is an assistant news editor at The Observer.
-She is majoring in political science and is very undecided about a minor.
-When she isn’t writing, she can be found trying to win lottery tickets to Broadway shows or doing improv with Stove’s Cabin Crew.
+Allie Stofer, FCLC ’23, is a news editor at The Observer.
+She is majoring in political science and minoring in history.
+When she isn’t writing, she can be found trying to win lottery tickets to Broadway shows, doing improv with Stove’s Cabin Crew or baking too much bread.

 Michelle Agaron, Fordham College at Lincoln Center ’22, is an assistant news editor for The Observer.
 She is an English major, which makes it very hard to guess what some of her favorite pastimes are (definitely not reading and writing).
 When she’s not partaking in stereotypical English major activities, she enjoys strolling through the nearest park, trying her hand at baking and strengthening her video editing skills.